Everything you need to know about the double glazing and conservatory industry in the UK

 A composite door consists of a slab that is similar in appearance to a traditional timber door.
 The slab is constructed of a combination of materials, typically a thermoplastic, glass-reinforced plastic (GRP) or steel skin bonded to an engineered timber frame ‘skeleton’.
 It is typically filled with high-density foam (although it can also be solid), and the edge of the door slab is usually a uPVC/GRP or similar frame to prevent moisture penetration.

 The slab is cut to size, fitted with the relevant glass if applicable, and fitted into a door frame along with the hardware (locks, handles etc).
-Until recently composite doors were manufactured by a small number of specialist fabricators, but this market is growing rapidly particularly as an alternative to traditional uPVC panel doors, and a growing number of uPVC window and door fabricators are now manufacturing composite doors.
+Until recently composite doors were manufactured by a small number of specialist fabricators, but this market is growing rapidly.
+This is particularly true as an alternative to traditional uPVC panel doors.
+A growing number of uPVC window and door fabricators are now manufacturing composite doors.
 Information on composite door fabricators and installers is contained within the Insight databases.

 Helping you target the right prospects

 If you wish to target any of the markets or companies within the window, door, conservatory or building industry, Insight Data has the in-depth industry knowledge to help you.
 Our range of prospect databases is the most accurate, relevant and up-to-date available.
 You can also take advantage of our marketing services for direct mail, email marketing, telesales and design/print.